Glenn Phillips (cricketer): International career

 After having been a member of New Zealand's squad for the 2016 Under-19 Cricket World Cup, Phillips was added to New Zealand's Twenty20 International (T20I) squad for their series against South Africa in February 2017 as a replacement for the injured Martin Guptill.
 He made his debut during the series and in October was named in the One Day International (ODI) squad against India.
-He did not play in the ODI series, but did play in the second and third T20Is of the series and retained his place in the side against the West Indian and Pakistani teams which toured New Zealand later in the season.
+He did not play in the ODI series, but did play in the second and third T20Is of the series and retained his place in the team against the West Indian and Pakistani teams which toured New Zealand later in the season.

 Phillips played more Twenty20 Internationals later in the year, although he then dropped out of the New Zealand team, not playing at all in 2019.
 In January 2020 he was flown to Sydney ahead of New Zealand's third Test match on their tour of Australia as cover for Kane Williamson and Henry Nicholls who were ill.
 With neither player able to take part in the match, Phillips made his Test debut, top-scoring in New Zealand's first innings with 52 runs.
-He came back into New Zealand's T20I side in November 2020, the first T20I series involving the side after the COVID-19 pandemic had led to most of their scheduled matches during the year being cancelled.
+He came back into New Zealand's T20I team in November 2020, the first T20I series involving the team after the COVID-19 pandemic had led to most of their scheduled matches during the year being cancelled.
 In the second match against the West Indies he scored his first century in T20I cricket.
 The innings, in which Phillips scored 108 runs, saw him reach his century in 46 balls, setting a new record for the fastest century by a New Zealand batsman in a Twenty20 International match.

 More T20I appearances followed, and in May 2021 Phillips was awarded his first central contract by New Zealand Cricket.
 In August he was named in the squad for the 2021 ICC Men's T20 World Cup, playing in each of the team's matches in the competition and scoring a total of 105 runs as New Zealand reached the final.
 The following June he was named in New Zealand's ODI and T20I squads for their tours of Ireland, Scotland and the Netherlands.
 He made his ODI debut on 10 July 2022 against Ireland and went on to play in each ODI and all but one of the T20I matches on the tour.